b3n3d3tt4/basics/README.md

     4. The chi squared
     5. The reduced chi squared

-Moreover il will provide you a plot with the labels and title you provided with the data and the fitted function, the residuals and a table with the parameters
+Moreover il will provide you a plot (with the labels and title you wrote) with the data and the fitted function, the residuals and a table with the parameters